Connecting in new ways!

 - Give you tools and practices that you can use long after the last note is played.

-The concerts and artists presented will differ from FCA’s ongoing season.
-Each performer is carefully selected and is
+The concerts and artists are different from FCA’s ongoing season.
+Each performer is carefully selected and consulted with to create a performance that matches this new format.

 AUDIENCES

-with reminders to pause our daily lives and be mindful of the event.
-You’ll be able to look around and connect with other
+We welcome you to come as you are.
+The event is accompanied with reminders to pause your daily life and mental churn.
+You’ll be able to look around and connect with other attendees, and take time to look within yourself.

 PARTNERS